Scarritt College

-Scarritt College was a private college founded by the Methodist Episcopal Church, South, in 1878, in Neosho, Missouri, in the United States.
+Scarritt College was a private college founded by the Methodist Episcopal Church, South, in 1878, in Neosho, Missouri.

 Neosho Seminary (1878–1880)

 The Southwest Missouri Conference of the Methodist Episcopal Church, South, founded the school as Neosho Seminary in 1878.
 The Conference elected a board of trustees for the new seminary and the board bought a brick house to use as a school.

 Neosho Collegiate Institute (1880–1887)

 In 1880, the name changed to Neosho Collegiate Institute.
 The school struggled financially, and by 1886 they reported to the Conference that they had $12,000 (equivalent to almost $384,000 in 2024) in debt.

 In 1887, the Conference ordered the school board to work with Rev. Nathan Scarritt and two other reverends to liquidate the debt.

 Scarritt College (1887–1909)

 Nathan Scarritt, D.D., of Kansas City, Missouri was a minister as well as a millionaire real estate developer and banker.
 He contributed $5,000 (equivalent to about $152,000 in 2024) to resolve the debt, and two other men provided for a new building.
 The school's name was changed to honor Scarritt.

 In 1902, John Elward Brown (later founder of John Brown University) held a revival in Neosho and learned about the school Despite the infusion of money from Scarritt and others, it was struggling again.
 He asked to be president, and the board agreed.
 As the school president, Brown added some vocational courses to the curriculum, such as typing and shorthand, but the previous president (J.T.
 Pritchett), served as the dean and made most of the decision.

 In 1903, the school closed during a smallpox epidemic.
 Enrollment numbers remained low after it reopened.

 Brown spent his efforts promoting the school in his evangelical revivals, establishing the Neosho Chautauqua to bring speakers to the campus in the summer, and through the newspapers: he wrote for The Herald, a local weekly newspaper, and later bought the Neosho Free Press and merged the two papers.
 However, the number of students continued to decline and in January 1905 Brown stepped down.

 The school never found good financial footing.
 For example, in 1893 the Conference had valued the school at $30,000 (equivalent to $1,023,000 in 2024).
 However, by 1909 the school had been effectively closed for several years and the Conference decided to sell its assets and merge the school with another one.